CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 TB_p = T_s e_p exp{(-\tau_p \sec \theta)} + T_c (1 - \omega_p)[1 - \exp(-\tau_p \sec \theta)][1 + r_p \exp(-\tau_p \sec \theta)]
 ```

-Where the subscript p refers to polarization (V or H), Ts denotes the soil temperature and Tc stands for the canopy temperature, 𝜏_p represents the nadir vegetation opacity, 𝜔_p corresponds to the vegetation single scattering albedo, and rp is the soil reflectivity of a rough surface.
+Where the subscript p refers to polarization (V or H), Ts denotes the soil temperature and Tc stands for the canopy temperature, 𝜏_p represents the nadir vegetation opacity, 𝜔_p corresponds to the vegetation single scattering albedo (ω), and rp is the soil reflectivity of a rough surface.
 The reflectivity is connected to the emissivity (ep) through the relation ep = (1 - rp).
 It must be noted that 𝜔_p will be treated here as an effective parameter {cite:p}`KURUM201366`.

 According to Beer's law, the overlying canopy layer's transmissivity or vegetation attenuation factor , γ, is given by γ = exp(-𝜏_p sec 𝜃).
 Equation {eq}`TB-tauomega` assumes that vegetation multiple scattering and reflection at the vegetation-air interface are negligible.